 Bobby Schindler is President of the Terri Schiavo Life & Hope Network and Associate Scholar at the Charlotte Lozier Institute.
 Bobby advocates for the medically vulnerable in honor of Terri Schiavo, his sister.
-He speaks internationally, and can be booked for speaking through Ambassador, Catholic Speakers Organization, or Students for Life.
+He speaks internationally, and can be booked for speaking through Ambassador or Catholic Speakers Organization.

 Advocating for medically vulnerable persons

 As a result of my life-changing experiences fighting for my sister’s life over so many years, I’ve devoted my life to advocacy for medically vulnerable persons.
 Since 2005, through our non-profit organization, we have been in the position to assist more than 2,700 patients and families with the crisis resources and relationships they’ve required to fight for their loved ones.

 I’m grateful for your willingness to learn about the variety of ways in which medically vulnerable persons face denial of care by their physicians, hospitals, and insurance companies—those very people and institutions that should be helping them the most aggressively.

 Please feel free to email me at: firstname.lastname@example.org.

 I host “Bioethics Report,” featuring regular news, commentary, and context on the latest developments in politics, medicine, and law that affect the human person.